Daylily-Zeleen/GDScript-Formatter/README.md

 ## Editing Preferences

-You can edit GDScript Formatter's behavior through the **Editor -> General -> GDScript Formatter**.
+You can edit GDScript Formatter's behavior through the **Editor -> Editor Settings -> General -> GDScript Formatter**.
 You can change whether files are formatted on save, the gdformat command, line length, shortcut, and other values.
+If you need to change preference for specific project, you can check `GDScript_Formatter/custom_settings_enabled` and modify settings in **Project -> Project Settings -> General -> GDScript Formatter**.

 ## Others